- Take a variety of courses at the University of Worcester taught by UoW professors

 Classes are called modules and are worth 15 or 30 UoW credits each.
 Typically, 15 credit modules run for one semester and 30 credit modules run for the academic year.
 Students typically enroll in 60 UoW credits per semester and 120 credits for the academic year.
 This is generally 4 modules per semester.

 Module offerings listed by year and semester are listed on the UoW Study Abroad web page under the “modules” tab.
+In the semester column of module listings, S1 = Fall semester and S2 - Spring semester.
 Please note that modules can change from year to year, so it is highly encouraged and important that you have the same amount of first and second choice modules pre-approved in the case that there are changes to module availability for your semester or year abroad or if there are schedule conflicts.

 Worcester modules typically meet one day a week for an extended period of time.
 Worcester degrees are typically three years in length.
 Level 4 modules are typically taken in the first year of university, Level 5 in the second, and Level 6 in the third.
 Worcester's key teaching areas are: Education, Health and Society, Sports, Humanities and Creative Arts, Science and the Environment, and Business, Management and Computing.
 The University of Worcester emphasises an independent approach to learning in a supportive environment.
 Your time may be considerably less structured than what you are used to and you will be encouraged to take ownership of your learning experience and make the most of the opportunities we offer.
 It is through this partnership that you will experience the full benefits that a Worcester education brings.
 Learn more about what to expect in terms of academics at the University of Worcester.